DDieterich/ODBCapture.demo/README.md

 * ss_src
 * ss_grb

-An alternative is to use `execute ODBCAPTURE.FH2.write_scripts('ss.zip');` instead, then download the ZIP file from the ODBCAPTURE.ZIP_FILES table.
+An alternative is to use `execute ODBCAPTURE.FH2.write_scripts('ss.zip');` instead, then download the ZIP file from the ODBCAPTURE.ZIP_FILES table.Retreival of that ZIP file can be done using one of the following.

-SQL*Plus can be used to download a ZIP file from the database using [Ottmar’s Notes](https://ogobrecht.com/posts/2020-01-01-download-blobs-with-sqlplus).
+* APEX GUI Application
+* SQL-Developer
+* SQL-Developer Plug for VS Code

+The [capture_files.sql](https://github.com/DDieterich/ODBCapture/blob/main/builds/util/capture_files.sql) SQL script can also be used for source code capture if the ODBCAPTURE_INSTALLATION_LOGS table has been created and includes records for all the needed BUILD TYPES.
+This SQL script runs correctly in SQL\*Plus, but will require Base64 decoding before it can be unzipped.